 For this tutorial, we’ll use the hotel bookings template.
 Use this template to gain insight into existing reservations for your hotel rooms, customers, room demand, and hotel booking profits.
 This template structures and organizes all data related to hotel reservations, providing you with all the necessary information to either make further decisions or enhance the experience for future reservations.

-To start with your template, log into your Baserow account and choose a group into which the template will be installed.
+To start with your template, log into your Baserow account and choose a workspace into which the template will be installed.
 Click on ‘Add database’ and select ‘From template’.

 To learn more about creating a database from a template or creating a blank new template from scratch, read our documentation on how to add a template.